angular/angular/aio/content/guide/router.md

 The optional route parameters are not separated by "?" and "&" as they would be in the URL query string.
 They are **separated by semicolons ";"**
-This is *matrix URL* notation &mdash; something you may not have seen before.
+This is *matrix URL* notation&mdash;something you may not have seen before.

 <div class="l-sub-section">